 Guilt Can Be Sneaky

-At the beginning, guilt prevented you from achieving your goal.
+In the beginning, guilt prevented you from achieving your goal.
 Now that you’re on your way to that desired end goal, be prepared for that pesky guilt trip to creep back in.
 Negative thoughts are bound to pop back in your head once the initial excitement of your progress starts to die down.

-If you anticipate guilt coming back, it’s easier to prevent now to stop it from halting your progress.
+If you anticipate guilt coming back, it’s easier to prevent it now to stop it from halting your progress.
 Look back on your journal notes and remember why you overcame the guilt in the first place.
 Remind yourself of the positive impact your changes have made on your life, and keep moving forward.

 The key to success in any area of your life is confidence.
 Confidence is like a secret weapon that keeps doubt and guilt away.
-It’s like having your own super power!
+It’s like having your own superpower!

 Taking your baby steps, and making progress while doing it, is an invigorating confidence booster.
 Another big confidence booster is to set and reach milestones along your journey.
 When you reach these milestones, celebrate your success.
 You’ve earned it.